HOW DO I MAKE A COMPLAINT?

-1. Commitment to the safety of children, young people and vulnerable adults
+1. Commitment to the safety of children, young people and at risk adults

 Supporting Information and Materials:

-2. Children, Young People and Vulnerable Adults Safety Policy Purpose
+2. Children, Young People and Adults at Risk Safety Policy Purpose

-The purpose of this policy is to ensure that the Diocese enacts its strong commitment to proactively protect the safety and wellbeing of children and young people and vulnerable adults.
+The purpose of this policy is to ensure that the Diocese enacts its strong commitment to proactively protect the safety and wellbeing of children and young people and adults at risk.

 This policy seeks to:

-- Set out governance structures in relation to our responsibility to safeguard children, young people and vulnerable adults
+- Set out governance structures in relation to our responsibility to safeguard children, young people and adults at risk.

 - Ensure that all persons within the Diocese are aware of their responsibilities with respect to child safety.